Plane crashes near Feu Follet Road post office in Lafayette, La. five fatalities, one survivor confirmed so far

 THIS IS A DEVELOPING STORY.
 CHECK BACK FOR DETAILS AS THEY BECOME AVAILABLE.

+Heartbreaking news out of Lafayette today.
+Please join @FirstLadyOfLA and I in praying for the families and friends of everyone affected by this terrible tragedy. #lagov #lalege https://t.co/qq8mul8yQ2— John Bel Edwards (@LouisianaGov) December 28, 2019

-UPDATE, 11:26 a.m.: Information from Flightaware.com showed flight N42CV, a twin-engine turbo prop Piper owned by Cheyenne Partners, took off from Lafayette at 9:20 and was headed for DeKalb-Peachtree Airport near Atlanta, Georgia.
+UPDATE, 11:26 a.m.: Information from Flightaware.com showed flight N42CV, a twin-engine turbo prop Piper owned by Cheyenne Partners LLC, took off from Lafayette at 9:20 and was headed for DeKalb-Peachtree Airport near Atlanta, Georgia.
 According to the site, the flight seemed to reach a speed of around 192 mph and reached an altitude of 375 ft. before the crash.
+The impact of the crash blew out the windows at the Post Office.

 UPDATE, 11:06 a.m.: Lafayette Fire Chief Robert Benoit confirms the craft was an eight-passenger plane.
 There is one survivor from the crash in addition to the five fatalities.
 Three people on the ground not affiliated with the plane have been transported to the hospital.
 Local first responders are awaiting federal investigators, who will release further information.